rowant1990/styleGuide/styleGuide2.md

 **Example:**

-    typedef NS_ENUM(NSInteger, NYTAdRequestState) {
+    typedef NS_ENUM(NSInteger, DEGAdRequestState) {
-        NYTAdRequestStateInactive,
+        DEGAdRequestStateInactive,
-    	NYTAdRequestStateLoading
+    	DEGAdRequestStateLoading
     };

 ## Private Properties

 Private properties should be declared in class extensions (anonymous categories) in the implementation file of a class.
-Named categories (such as `NYTPrivate` or `private`) should never be used unless extending another class.
+Named categories (such as `DEGPrivate` or `private`) should never be used unless extending another class.

 **For example:**

-    @interface NYTAdvertisement ()
+    @interface DEGAdvertisement ()

     @property (nonatomic, strong) GADBannerView *googleAdView;
     @property (nonatomic, strong) ADBannerView *iAdView;